ignacioalvmar/ignacioalvmar.github.io/_publications/2014-social-natural-and-peripheral-interactions-togethe.md

 citation: 'Ignacio Alvarez et al..
 (2014).
 Social, natural, and peripheral interactions: Together and separate.
 Proceedings of AutomotiveUI 2014.'
 ---

-Published in *Proceedings of AutomotiveUI 2014*, ACM 2014
+Published in *'Proceedings of AutomotiveUI 2014'*, 2014

 ## Abstract